privacyint/website-guides/guide-steps/en/facebook-post-settings.md

 *Currently visible at: https://privacyinternational.org/node/3958*
 # Facebook - Post Settings

-This Guide Step covers the settings you can apply to your posts on Facebook, mainly who can see your posts.
+This guide covers the settings you can apply to your posts on Facebook, mainly who can see your posts.

 Let’s start by checking your default post sharing settings.